-- 8.1 Only IAs belonging to Category A or B shall be appointed as Chief Arbiters in World events. - 8.2 Arbiters of National level shall not be appointed in World events without prior approval of the FIDE Arbiters' Commission.
+- 8.1 Only IAs belonging to Category A or B shall be appointed as Chief Arbiters in World events. - 8.2 Arbiters of the National level shall not be appointed in World events without prior approval of the FIDE Arbiters' Commission.
 The official appointment of National Arbiters may only happen in exceptional circumstances; however, the Chief Arbiter may accept some of them in the playing hall as observers for educational purposes. - 8.3 The following table indicates the appointment rules for IAs and FAs, depending on their Categories and the event.

 Role/Event Cat.
-A Trn Cat.
-B Trn Cat.
-C Trn Cat.
-D Trn
+A TRN Cat.
+B TRN Cat.
+C TRN Cat.
+D TRN

-Chief Arbiter A, B A, B, C All IAs & FAs
+Chief Arbiter A, B A, B, C

-Deputy Chief Arbiter A, B A, B, C All IAs & FAs
+Deputy Chief Arbiter

-Sector Arbiter
+Sector Arbiter A, B A 11 T A

-Pairing Officer
+Pairing Officer A, B, C All IAs All IAs & FAs

-Fair Play Officer
+Fair Play Officer & FAs α fas

-Arbiter A, B, C All IAs & FAs
+Arbiter A, B, C All IAs

-Match Arbiter All IAs & FAs
+Match Arbiter All IAs & FAs & FAs

-^{} in the case of team events, arbiters in charge of the supervision of a single match
+in the case of team events, arbiters in charge of the supervision of a single match